Our Commitment to Your Privacy

 Web server analytics

 The web servers we use automatically collect information, including but not limited to the internet protocol (IP) address of the computers that access our site, the browser type and the pages viewed on the website.
 An IP address is a number that is assigned to your computer when you access the internet.
 It is not personally identifiable information.
-We use this information in aggregate form to understand how our site is used and how we can better serve our users.
+We use this information in aggregate form to understand how our sites are used and how we can better serve our users.

-Google and Webtrends use the information:
+Google Analytics, Webtrends Analytics 10 and AWStats use the information:

 - To provide other services relating to website activity and internet usage.